 Bathroom Deep Cleaning House Tips

-Buyers will Inspect the Cleanliness of your Bathrooms
+Buyers Will Inspect the Cleanliness of the Bathrooms

 - Common missed areas include behind the toilet and underneath the sink.
 Make sure the pipes and fittings are cleaned well.
 Replace any missing plastic bolt covers on toilets.